vorachet/apigw-mvp/README.md

 This project provides a sequence of MVP for simplified API Gateway using NodeJS, MongoDB, and MySQL.

-Thanks James Neilson for asking me to demonstrate the example of 2-days software engineering work to deliver the working examplea of API gateway.
+Thanks James Neilson for asking me to demonstrate the example of 2-days software engineering work to deliver the working example of API gateway.

 As of today, we have MVP-0 and MVP-1.
 Each progress provides ```README.md```